layerml/onboarding-project/tutorial2/README.md

     target: olist-ecommerce-datasets
 ```

 > That's it, you are done.
 Congratulations!
-You just defined a source table on your database as a Layer Dataset.
+You just added a new featureset into your Layer project depends on an existing featureset.